jakoch/awesome-composer/README.md

 ## Services

+- [Packanalyst](https://packanalyst.com/) - Packanalyst is a service that lets you browse in any PHP class / interface / trait defined in Packagist.
 - [Dependabot](https://dependabot.com/) - Dependabot is a dependency update service.
 It monitors and updates your dependencies by sending a pull-request.
 The service is free for public repos and personal account repos.

 ---------------------------------------------------------